Cantera/cantera-website/pages/science/species.rst

 for the standard chemical elements.
 Explicit element definitions are usually only needed for isotopes.

-An element can be defined in the CTI format using the :cti:class:`element` entry.
+An element can be defined in the CTI format using the :cti:class:`element` entry, or in the YAML format by adding entries to the :ref:`elements
+<sec-yaml-elements>` section of the input file.

 Species